WiseLibs/wise-river/README.md

 # wise-river [![Build Status](https://travis-ci.org/JoshuaWise/wise-river.svg?branch=master)](https://travis-ci.org/JoshuaWise/wise-river)

 Rivers are a style of object streaming (observables) that provide:
-- Simple and absolute concurrency control
+- Simple concurrency control
 - Automatic resource management
-- A subclass of the native Promise (*dependability*)
+- A familiar and intuitive API
 - Seamless integration with itself, promises, and the Node.js ecosystem (*see below*)

-#### "The River Manifesto"
-Streams are the plural form of promises, **therefore, they should share identity and composability with promises**.

 ## Installation